chaosargate/CS3520_PuzzleLeague/README.md

 # CS3520_PuzzleLeague
 A clone of the game 'Puzzle League' developed as the semester project for a C++ development course.
-Worked on by Aaron Hoang and Fiona Hasanaj.
+Worked on by Aaron Hoang and Fiona Hasanaj for the Spring 2017 semester.

 The project was developed using the SFML graphics library as opposed to the course-recommended SDL2 library as we felt the SFML library was easier to work with and it had keyboard event handling built in, which we quite liked.